shejialuo/hexo-blog/source/_posts/CS149-Assignment4-Big-Graph-Processing-in-OpenMP.md

 ### Top Down BFS

-The easiest idea for implementing top-down bfs is to use two variable, one is for the current frontier, and another is for the next frontier.
+The easiest idea for implementing top-down bfs is to use two variables, one is for the current frontier, and another is for the next frontier.
 And when we add the new node to the next frontier, we should use `#pragma omp critical` to protect the next frontier.
 However, this method is too slow.

 However, we could let each thread use its local next frontier.
 Thus we could avoid critical section and make the code faster.